San Juan County, Washington: Law enforcement

 The San Juan County Sheriff's Office is responsible for maintaining the county jail, providing security at the San Juan County Superior Court, serving civil processes, coordinating emergency management among the county's emergency services, and maintaining law and order throughout the county, as there are no municipal police departments in San Juan County.
 Due to San Juan County's island geography, the sheriff also operates a robust marine unit equipped with four small patrol craft, used for search and rescue and for transporting deputies and prisoners to and from remote islands.
 The sheriff has a mutual aid agreement with the National Park Service Law Enforcement Rangers assigned to the San Juan Island National Historical Park and, in the event of an exigency, can also request assistance from the Washington State Patrol's District 7 field detachment.

-The county's first sheriff was Stephen Boyce, who was known among area Native Americans as Hyas Tyee ("great and powerful man" in the Coast Salish language).
+The county's first sheriff was Stephen Boyce, who was known among area Native Americans as Hyas Tyee ("great and powerful man" in Chinook Jargon).
 Boyce helped investigate the sensational "Kanaka Joe" murders of 1873, and supervised the hanging of Joe "Kanaka Joe" Nuanna.

-Politics
+Government and politics

 The county has voted heavily Democratic in presidential elections since the 1990s.
 The only area of the county won by George W. Bush in 2004 was the Decatur Island/Blakely Island precinct, with just over 50 votes.
 Waldron Island's precinct voted 96.5% for John Kerry.
 In 2006, Maria Cantwell, the Democrat running for re-election to the U.S. Senate, won all precincts.
 The county's legislative body is the San Juan County Council, which was created in 2006.
+In 2024, the county did not swing rightward unlike the national trend, and Democratic nominee Kamala Harris even improved upon Joe Biden's margin in the county.

+The county government adopted a 32-hour workweek for its approximately 160 employees in August 2023 to address chronic vacancies and the difficulty of the island lifestyle; the lone exception was the county sheriff's office.
+Benefits and overall pay were retained through a deal with the employees' union by raising the hourly wage.
+In the first nine months under the policy, vacancies were filled faster and fewer sick days were used by employees.

+Transportation

+San Juan County is connected to the rest of Washington by the state ferry system, which operates the Anacortes–San Juan Islands ferry.
+The ferry's runs include inter-island service as well as bypass runs that serve only Friday Harbor and Anacortes.
+It also included service to Sidney, British Columbia, but that was suspended in 2020.
+Due to high demand, vehicle spaces on the ferry runs generally require reservations during the summer months.

+A public transit system, named San Juan Transit, was established in 1993 and primarily operates buses on San Juan Island for residents and visitors.